top of page

 What sparked your interest in applying for the JET program?

 I've been interested in Japan since middle school, and have been many times for fun, a year of study abroad, and research during graduate school.
-I always wanted to spend time living there and was interested in cultural exchange, so the I couldn't pass up the opportunity to work as a CIR in a small town!
+I always wanted to spend time living there and was interested in cultural exchange, so I couldn't pass up the opportunity to work as a CIR in a small town!

 [Yearly mochi making event at the elementary school.]